-The Suffolk Department of Fire & Rescue’s Fire Prevention Bureau reminds citizens that there is no open air burning allowed from May 1 through Sept.
+The Suffolk Department of Fire and Rescue’s Fire Prevention Bureau is reminding citizens that there is no open air burning allowed from May 1 through Sept.
 30.

 The open burn ban includes all types of burning, from burning in a barrel to commercial land clearing operations.
 The use of special incineration devices is also included.
 In Suffolk, failure to comply with the burn ban can result in a fine of up to $2,500 and one year in jail as well as a bill for extinguishing the fire.

 Email newsletter signup

 Citizens are encouraged to take advantage of the city’s bulk pickup service to remove yard debris or to carry the debris to a local landfill for disposal.
 In cases where large quantities of debris are involved, property owners may want to consider hiring a contractor to remove the debris.

 Commercial fire pits, fire bowls and chimineas are considered recreational fires by city code and do not require a permit.
 Only approved materials (firewood) may be burned, and the fire must be constantly attended until it is extinguished.
 Some method of extinguishment must be available for immediate utilization.
 The code also states these devices shall be used in accordance with the manufacturer’s instructions, and shall not be operated within 15 feet of a structure or combustible material.
 These devices are exempt from the summer burn ban.